Is a silo mentality killing Conversion Optimisation?

-Often though CRO is implemented too narrowly without an effective plan.
-For example when I was employed in a CRO role I was asked to create a testing roadmap within a couple of weeks without any budget for research or usability testing.
+The problem is that CRO is often set up as dedicated and stand-alone department which encourages a silo mentality.
+For example when I was employed in a full-time CRO role I was asked to create a testing roadmap within a couple of weeks without any budget for customer research or usability testing.
 It was as if I was the oracle for CRO.
 However, CRO is a business strategy and not the sole responsibility of an individual department or business unit.

-This misguided view of CRO does not lead to sustainable business growth as it soon runs out of steam once the obvious things to fix are exhausted.
-Further, cro requires collaboration across departments to draw in a diverse range of skills and expertise.
+This misguided approach to CRO does not lead to sustainable business growth as it tends to run out of steam once the obvious things to fix are exhausted.
+Further, CRO requires collaboration across departments to draw in a diverse range of skills and expertise.

 Unfortunately in many organisations CRO suffers from the same silo mentality which results in slow, bureaucratic business decision making and a culture which encourages waste and strangles innovation.
 Despite a desire to improve business efficiency the basic building blocks of most organisational structures are still the traditional functional silo.